foxnet12/Advertising-using-Regression/README.md

 Train the data to predict the result.

-create a chart figure to see the result.
+Create a chart figure to see the result.

 ---
 ## Codes